Gunner Scott (IBA ’09), then the executive director of the Massachusetts Transgender Political Coalition, speaks at Massachusetts State House.

 - Bachelor of Arts in Health Arts & Sciences: Students are supported in restoring personal and community health in the context of creating healthier social and natural systems.

 - Bachelor of Arts in Sustainability: Students are supported in focusing on understanding our place in the ecosystem and developing a just and sustainable society in partnership with nature.

-- Bachelor of Arts in Education: Offered through the Goddard’s Education Program program.
-Students may pursue the Vermont teacher’s licensure, a self-designed major in education, dual language early childhood education, or community education.
+- Bachelor of Arts in Education: Offered through the Education Program.
+Students may pursue a Vermont teacher licensure or a self-designed major in education, dual language early childhood education, or community education.